 After Mike Todd’s untimely death, Elizabeth Taylor married his best friend Eddie Fisher.
 Fisher and Taylor bonded over their grief due to Mike Todd’s death.
 However, Eddie Fisher and Debbie Reynolds were married at the time, causing many people to view Elizabeth Taylor as a homewrecker.

-Rather than a diamond engagement ring, Eddie gave Elizabeth a stunning diamond bracelet that contained 50 dazzling diamonds.
+Rather than more stunning emerald cut engagement rings, Eddie gave Elizabeth a stunning diamond bracelet that contained 50 dazzling diamonds.

 Elizabeth Taylor fell in love with Richard Burton while she was still married to Eddie Fisher.
 Taylor and Burton married a mere nine days after she finalized her divorce from Fisher.

 There’s always more to learn.
 Click here for your next discovery: The Environmental Impact of Diamond Mining.